These Low Carb Sugar-Free Sparkling Champagne Cupcakes are the perfect finger dessert for any party, but especially on New Year's Eve!

 It's the day after Christmas and I'm sure with all the feasting and indulging, desserts may be the last thing on your mind.
 But we all know that the Holidays aren't officially over until New Year's!
 Whatever your plan for New Year's Eve, this recipe is the one you need to make!

-And since I have a little bit of a sweet tooth, I had visions of this recipe in my head for weeks before even Christmas came!
-There’s certainly no shame or guilt in ending the year of 2016 with these luscious, guilt-free indulgence!
+I had visions of this recipe in my head for weeks before even Christmas came!
+There's certainly no shame or guilt in ending the year with these luscious, keto sparkling champagne cupcakes!

 Obviously being that these do in fact have champagne, I envisioned these cupcakes to be more for the adults than the children.
 I've added some notes below for substitutions if you are making these for kids.